FK Sarajevo: Social responsibility

-Social responsibility and humanitarian work is one of the fundamental values of FK Sarajevo, and the club is well known for its attitude towards it.
-The club operates an aid and social programs foundation, which seeks to encourage learning and promote healthy living amongst disadvantaged children, young people and families.
+Social responsibility and humanitarian efforts are fundamental values of Sarajevo, and the club is renowned for its commitment to these principles.
+It runs an aid and social programs foundation aimed at encouraging education and promoting healthy living among disadvantaged children, young people, and families.
 Furthermore, the club has been on the forefront of community development for years, donating large sums of money through its foundation to underdeveloped municipalities and school districts.
-The club organizes traditional blood donation conventions in its private clinic every month, while raising awareness for health issues that are impacting society.
+The club organizes traditional blood donation conventions in its clinic every month while raising awareness for health issues that are impacting society.
 An annual arts competition is organized by the club in which primary school children in the Sarajevo Canton are asked to draw or paint a mascot for the team.
-The three best ranked artists get scholarships for afterschool arts and crafts programs.
-Women's rights are an important aspect of the club's community and social development programs.
-Apart from sponsoring a battered women's shelter in downtown Sarajevo, the club also bestows free stadium entrance to all female fans on the week of International Women's Day.
-FK Sarajevo has a signed partnership with one of the leading Bosnian charity and youth development agencies, Pomozi.ba, with whom it cooperates on numerous projects across the country while promoting the agency on its kit.
-The club is firmly committed to the development of Srebrenica and has been awarding yearly scholarships to hundreds of children from the town, while also sponsoring the local multiethnic football team, FK Guber.
-FK Sarajevo is one of the eight core members of the 2nd Chance Group CIC-led project "Give Football A Chance", the others being Altınordu, Athletic Bilbao, Atromitos, Hammarby, Schalke 04, Sheffield United and Vitesse.
-The project's goal is the improvement of health and well-being of more than 5000 children living in conflict zones and implementing a comprehensive program of both formal and informal education for the children.
+The three best-ranked artists receive scholarships for afterschool arts and crafts programs.
+Women's rights are a key focus of the club's community and social development initiatives.
+In addition to sponsoring a shelter for battered women, the club offers free stadium entry to all female fans during the week of International Women's Day.
+Sarajevo has a long-standing partnership with the leading Bosnian charity agency "Pomozi.ba."
+Together, they collaborate on numerous projects across the country, with the club having promoted the agency on its kit from 2014 to 2018.
+The club is dedicated to the development of Srebrenica, awarding yearly scholarships to hundreds of children from the town and sponsoring the local multiethnic football team, FK Guber.
+Sarajevo was one of the eight core members of the 2nd Chance Group CIC-led project "Give Football A Chance", the others being Altınordu, Athletic Bilbao, Atromitos, Hammarby, Schalke 04, Sheffield United and Vitesse.
+The project's goal was the improvement of health and well-being of more than 5000 children living in conflict zones and implementing a comprehensive program of both formal and informal education for the children.
 In the aftermath of the 2014 Southeast Europe floods that devastated numerous towns in the country, FK Sarajevo was a major contributor to the massive relief effort.
 The club organized and sent volunteers to the stricken towns, and helped finance the rebuilding of homes both directly and through its foundation.
-The club's Malaysian owner Vincent Tan was also a major contributor to the relief effort, personally donating 250,000 KM to hospitals in Maglaj and Doboj.
-In January 2016 FK Sarajevo hosted Syrian refugee children, in cooperation with UNICEF and the Red Cross.
-In October 2016 FK Sarajevo, together with FK Novi Pazar and FK Velež, organized a friendly match in Mostar.
+The club's Malaysian owner Vincent Tan was also a major contributor to the relief effort, personally donating 250,000 BAM to hospitals in Maglaj and Doboj.
+In January 2016 Sarajevo hosted Syrian refugee children, in cooperation with UNICEF and the Red Cross.
+In October 2016 Sarajevo, together with Novi Pazar and Velež, organized a friendly match in Mostar.
 The profits from the match tickets went to a fund for Syrian refugees.
-The club employs war veterans from the Ilidža municipality in its training centre as a way of giving back to the community.
+The club employs war veterans from the Ilidža municipality in its training center.